Board-Folk/Einstein-TC-01/Expansions/EinsteinTC01PS2Mini/README.md

 The smaller ATMEGA328 version of a PS/2 keyboard adapter for the Einstein TC-01.
 The board uses separate pins from the Nano to pull Shift, Ctrl and Grph through BC517 darlington pairs.
 This version doesn't include indicator LEDs for these.

+The board needs a separate 5V power connection as there is no power output on the Einstein's keyboard header.
+Footprints for both a barrel jack and 2 pin XH connector are provided for this.

 There are 3 rows of pin headers, the centre row being 2.54mm, the other 2 2.50mm same as the main board.
 This arrangement could be use for passthrough to an existing keyboard if necessary.

 ## Code